cekkr/grid-pascal-sim.html/README.md

   Enter a project name to save the current configuration (including both logic scripts and gradient settings) into `localStorage`.
 Use the dropdown to reload or delete saved studies.

 - **Canvas Interaction**
-  Click nodes to inspect coordinates, generation, value, and parents.
+  Click nodes to inspect coordinates, generation, value, parents, and children.
+Use the inspector’s lineage chips to jump directly to any parent or child.
 Drag to pan; scroll to zoom.
 The inspector can be dismissed via the close icon.

 ## Crafting Custom Logic
 - **Propagation Function**